Tim3100/node-red-contrib-apple-tv/README.md

 sudo make install
 ```

 If you're having trouble with ed25519, mdns, or sodium, re-install them in the root folder of your node-red, ensuring you've installed all the packages listed above.
+An error about a missing package.json file during installation of mdns can be fixed by running 'npm init' first.

 ### Pairing
 -   Drag ATV input onto the canvas and select 'Add new atv-config...'